TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 1/Romans 1.8.md

 ---

-First, I thank my God through Jesus Christ for you all, that your faith is proclaimed throughout the whole world.
+First, I thank my God through Jesus Christ for all of you, that your faith is proclaimed throughout the whole world.